Back to all posts

 A successful marketing plan should always balance attracting new people with retaining your current clients.
 By offering unique services, you do both.
 Certifications in advanced modalities like Ashiatsu Deepfeet Bar Therapy or specialized training in prenatal massage can also establish you as an expert in a particular niche.
 Highlighting these specializations on your website and in your marketing materials will draw in clients who need your specific skills and are often willing to invest in high-quality care.

-Expanding into Corporate Wellness
+Breaking into the Corporate Wellness Scene

 Another powerful way to grow your business is by looking beyond individual clients and tapping into the corporate world.
 Many companies are investing in wellness programs for their employees, and massage is a highly sought-after perk.
 You can start by offering on-site chair massage for local businesses, which serves as a great introduction to your work.
 These events can lead to regular corporate contracts, providing a steady and reliable income stream.